 What to do:

-- Or quickly listen for flow with a text to voice tool.
+- Listen for flow with a text-to-voice tool.

-- Use Grammarly or Hemingway to test readability (optional)
+- Use Grammarly or Hemingway to test readability.

 No free tool does everything.
 You can build a workflow like this: